burabure/dactyl-keyboard/README.md

 the soldering part comes right after this, that means that if you decided to have swappable switches later on, then it's going to be a pain to put them on (desoldering and whatnot).

-With that little word of advice out of the way, let's proceed to put the PCB onto **single** switch, as the image shows:
+With that little word of advice out of the way, let's proceed to put the Socket onto **single** switch, as the image shows:

 ![pcb](images/pcb-socket.jpg)

-Once you confirm that everything fits perfectly, you can proceed to add a bit of glue right in the middle of the PCB socket and press against the tab of the key slot, rinse and repeat for all the remaining keys.
+Once you confirm that everything fits perfectly, you can proceed to add a bit of glue right in the middle of the socket and press against the tab of the key slot, rinse and repeat for all the remaining keys.

 ### 3. Wiring I: Connecting diodes for rows